pedramyazdipoor/Diabetes/README.md

 This project is a full implementation of this [article](https://doi.org/10.1016/j.jocs.2017.07.015).

-In this project I implemented a radial basis function neural network from scratch with python.
+In this project I implemented a radial basis function neural network with one hidden layer from scratch.

 Available features are Number of pregnancies, Plasma glucose concentration, Diastolic blood pressure, Triceps skin fold thickness, 2-H serum insulin, Body mass index, Diabetes pedigree function and Age.

-The weights of this neural network is calculated through interpolation rather than using gradient descent algorithm.
+The weights of hidden layer is calculated through interpolation rather than using gradient descent algorithm.

 ![image](https://github.com/user-attachments/assets/bff3169b-4961-49f2-8b98-84c12d2aa7b4)